|Introduction||Text: The Field Trip||Images: On-Site||Images: Fossil Plants|

-In decreasing order of abundance, the nine next most-common remains include: an extinct redwood, Sequoia affinis (which is closely related to the modern coast redwood of northwestern California); leaves, from a tanbark oak; seeds, cone scales and twigs from a spruce; twigs from a second type of spruce; leaves from an Oregon grape; samaras and twigs from a fir, Abies cuprovallis; a second species alder, Alnus cuprovalis; and leaves from a sassafras, Sassafras ashleyi.
+In decreasing order of abundance, the nine next most-common remains include: an extinct redwood, Sequoia affinis (which is closely related to the modern coast redwood of northwestern California); leaves, from a tanbark oak; seeds, cone scales, and twigs from a spruce; twigs from a second type of spruce; leaves from an Oregon grape; samaras and twigs from a fir, Abies cuprovallis; a second species alder, Alnus cuprovalis; and leaves from a sassafras, Sassafras ashleyi.

-Also present, but rather rarely found, are such varieties as cypress, hawthorn, plum yew, pine, maple, rhododendron, Prunus sp. (four species), eastern wahoo, buckeye, larch, willow, tree sparkleberry, madrone, currant, ocean spray, rose and leadplant.
+Also present, but rather rarely found, are such varieties as cypress, hawthorn, plum yew, pine, maple, rhododendron, Prunus sp. (four species), eastern wahoo, buckeye, larch, willow, tree sparkleberry, madrone, currant, ocean spray, rose, and leadplant.

-It may come as no surprise to students of paleobotany that the first scientist to collect at Copper Basin was none other than the late Dr. Daniel I. Axelrod, who for decades was one of the very finest paleobotanists in the world.
+It may come as no surprise to students of paleobotany that the first scientist to collect at Copper Basin was none other than the late Dr. Daniel I. Axelrod, who for decades was one of the better recognized paleobotanists in the world.
 After learning of the locality through a private collector in Elko, Axelrod and his field assistant James F. Ashby made their first visit to Copper Basin in the spring of 1939.
 Axelrod said that they made only a small collection of plants on that date, due to the fact that the ground was still way too damp from the thawing snow pack of the previous winter.
-Subsequent visits in the summers of 1956, '59, and '61 through '63 netted a total of 5,343 specimens from the Upper Eocene Dead Horse Tuff--all of them now housed in the archival paleobotanical collections at the University California Museum of Paleontology in Berkeley, California.
+Subsequent visits in the summers of 1956, '59, and '61 through '63 netted a total of 5,343 specimens from the Upper Eocene Dead Horse Tuff--all of them now housed in the archival paleobotanical collections at the University California Museum of Paleontology.

+Based on the environmental preferences of modern analogs of species identified from the Dead Horse Tuff, Axelrod suggested that the Copper Basin Flora originated from a conifer-hardwood deciduous forest that lived close to the zone of montane conifers.
+Initially, Axelrod estimated that elevations at the site of deposition were probably in the neighborhood of some 3,600 feet; today the fossil site lies at 7,150 feet in a region regularly hit with wintertime weather extremes reminiscent of an Arctic environment.
 Yet, approximately 40 million years ago the Late Eocene climate could best be described as cool-temperate, with roughly 50 to 60 inches of rain per year--and that well distributed throughout the summer.
 There was no snow, except on the higher peaks surrounding the basin of deposition.
 The average yearly temperature was somewhere around 51 degrees, with mean temperatures for the warmest and coldest months of the year at around 58 and 44 degrees, respectively.

 It was certainly a different world at Copper Basin some 39 to 40 million years ago--a broad lake basin within which volcanic ash periodically mixed with the fallen debris from deciduous plants and conifers to form a richly fossiliferous horizon in the Dead Horse Tuff.
 Today, collectors pry apart the hardened tuffaceous muds on a weathered ridge some 7,150 feet high in the glorious isolation of Nevada, finding a wealth of beautifully preserved fossil plants--a direct link with an age when a now extinct variety of coast redwood towered above thickets of alder, and the harshness of modern winters was yet to come.